 - The Summit Peak Observation Tower is the highest point in the Porcupine Mountains Wilderness State Park.

-- Clear day hikers can see the Apostle Islands to the northwest and Isle Royale to the northeast.
+- On a clear day, hikers can see the Apostle Islands to the northwest and Isle Royale to the northeast.

 - 15 Waterfalls in the state park

 - Keweenaw Peninsula

 The central section of the Upper Peninsula of Michigan

 - Pictured Rocks National Lakeshore (Should be a National Park)